curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Why did it feel so important not to question the established surreality?
 So many... conflicting signals.
 Right in front of him.
 Like, what was *that*?
 What is *this*?
 And we're supposed to... go along with it?
 Listen and not listen at the same time.
 What?
 Was logic always such a low-performing model of reality?
 Maybe philosophical tech tends to degrade over time, same as information tech or physical tech.
 Maybe logic, software systems, and hardware devices are all entropy-friendly food to feed our hunger for increasing complexity.
 Maybe-

 Dan was already gone by the time he finished the thought.
 On social autopilot, caved in and crawled out.
 He still wanted to fix the little hole he came in to fill, but now he saw the shape of a much bigger hole.
 A sky-sized hole that had never looked this hole-y to him before.
-It all felt infinitely closer to a solved problem, but infinity minus infinity was still unknowably far away.
+It all felt infinitely closer to a solved problem, but there was still more infinity left to go, and infinity minus infinity was unknowably far away.

----

 ## Notes

+What is it for?
+It’s to help you get confused.
+Proof that you’ve been confused the right way.
+So you’re the right kind of confused

+[Implant a hook for the DoL.
+Like, he's about to start a new job or smth.]

+[wallet coins magnets and coloured paper on outside, otherwise how do you know what’s in it?]

+[when we saw the confusion you had, we had to bring you here.
+But I chose to come.
+Yes, that’s how we operate- on your choices
+And when did you change me?
+When you got here, of course.
+Which here?
+Yes.]

+[you have to be confused to be inspired.
+Confusion is a mental illness]

 It really really matters, that nothing really matters.
 Quite important.
 Every thing needs to balanced out, especially the things that are important to us.